 When your art journal is finished, you have a beautiful, personal memento that represents your dreams, aspirations, and aesthetics.
 You can look back on your journal years later to see how you’ve grown.

-To create your own beautiful art journal you will need some of the following:
+To start an art journal, you will need some of the following supplies:

-- Some ideas and journal prompts (included in this article)
+- Some theme ideas and art journal prompts (included in this article.)

 Related: 15 Inspirational Art Journal Pages

-Many common household materials can be upcycled and turned into art tools or materials.
+Many common household materials can be upcycled and turned into art tools or materials for free.
 Take a look around your home for some cool ideas and find what inspires you!
 Here is a list of items I have repurposed and placed into my art journal using my mod podge matte medium:

 - Tissue paper